 Big Sur Chipping Program

 CAL FIRE has awarded a Wildfire Prevention Grant of $1,165,250 to fund the five-year cost share Fire Adapted Big Sur Chipping Program!
 The program will be available to all residents that access Hwy 1 between Malpaso Creek and the San Luis Obispo County line.
 We anticipate a Q1 2025 rollout.
+Stand by for updates as the chipping program is designed and implemented.

 Big Sur Chipping Pilot Program

 The July 2024 Fire Adapted Big Sur Chipping Pilot Program was a success!
 Over 10 days, we serviced 37 residential properties and two road associations, chipped 219 piles of vegetation resulting from defensible space work, and produced 342 cubic yards of chips.
 THANK YOU to: the Clear Ridge, Palo Colorado Canyon, Partington Ridge, Coastlands, Bixby Canyon, Garrapata Beach, and Rancho Rico neighborhoods for participating; Perez Services (Fabian, Pepe, Junior) for your exceptional work; and our generous donor who funded the pilot program!
-Big Sur Chipping Pilot Performance Report.
+Big Sur Chipping Pilot Program Report.

 Big Sur Safety and Evacuation

 What’s important to YOU and YOUR NEIGHBORHOOD?
 We invite you to participate in our Big Sur Safety and Evacuation Survey.
 This is an opportunity for you to be heard and help steer your neighborhood evacuation planning activities.
-Survey responses are posted real-time in the Big Sur Safety and Evacuation Survey Dashboard below.
+Survey responses are posted real-time in the Big Sur Safety and Evacuation Survey Dashboard.
 Based on these results, we’ll create an action plan to move forward with those neighborhoods that are interested in developing safety and evacuation plans.
 The survey is available in Spanish and English.

 Big Sur StoryMap